-Everything you need to know about this course is found here, including course objectives, textbooks and course policies are found here.
+Everything you need to know about this course is found here, including course objectives, textbooks and course policies.

-Here is the schedule, which includes lecture topics, links to most readings and due dates.
-Note the differences for grad students and seniors.
+Here is the schedule.
+It includes lecture topics, links to most readings and due dates.
+There may be differences for grad students and seniors.

 You want an A, right?
 In the immortal words of Montell Jordan, "This is how we do it."
 Additionally, grad students will find the prompts for their papers.

 PROFESSOR'S CONTACT INFORMATION

 Class hashtag: #JRN450